Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Security Analysis of APR Pipelines

 \subsection{End-to-End APR Pipeline and Attack Walkthrough}

-Figure~\ref{fig:apr} illustrates a standard APR pipeline commonly used in modern software projects.
-The process begins when a user submits a bug report through the issue tracker.
+Figure~\ref{fig:apr} shows a typical APR pipeline.
+It starts with a user-submitted bug report.
+Enforcing authentication does not prevent attacks, as adversaries can create fake identities.
+Studies show marketplaces for such identities, often used in open-source supply chains like GitHub~\cite{he20244,github_fake_economy}.
 In our illustrative attack scenario, the adversary submits a malicious issue designed to \textbf{trigger a reversion of a previously fixed CVE} (Figure~\ref{fig:offensive-issue}).
-The issue appears plausible and well-formed, making it likely to pass initial filtering.
+The issue appears plausible and well-formed, suggesting it will pass initial filtering.

 Typically, the bug report passes through automated triage mechanisms.
-For APR these may include: a \textbf{security filter}, such as LlamaGuard4, which assesses the textual input for prompt injections or unsafe patterns; and an \textbf{APR suitability filter}, which checks whether the report is appropriate for repair using a LLM with a structured prompt.
+For APR, these may include: a \textbf{security filter}, such as LlamaGuard4, which assesses the textual input for prompt injections or unsafe patterns; and an \textbf{APR suitability filter}, which checks whether the report is appropriate for repair using an LLM with a structured prompt.
 Here, the issue is incorrectly classified as both non-malicious (LlamaGuard4) and valid for APR (GPT-4.1-mini).

 Once accepted, the APR system attempts to reproduce the defect, often within a containerized testbed.
 This step may involve compiling the code, executing test cases, or generating synthetic inputs.
 Upon successful reproduction, a candidate patch is synthesized using templates, retrieval-based methods, or generative models.
 In our example, the patch effectively \textbf{reverts the original CVE fix} (Figure~\ref{fig:offensive-fix}).
 Next, the patch undergoes validation via automated test suites in a CI/CD environment.
-Since test coverage is rarely complete---especially for security fixes---such regressions often go undetected.
+Since test coverage is rarely complete (especially for security fixes), such regressions often go undetected.
 If the patch passes, a pull request is automatically created.
-Mind, that CI/CD environments may be also a target for the attacker (but not in running example).
+Beware that CI/CD environments may also be targets for attackers (although not illustrated in the running example).

-This PR may be reviewed automatically (e.g., by GitHub Copilot, Figure~\ref{fig:offensive-coderev}) and scanned by static analysis tools like CodeQL (Figure~\ref{fig:offensive-static}).
-However, these tools may fail to detect subtle regressions or logic flaws introduced by the adversary as occurred in the presented example.